jngdan/JWS/README.md

 - A translucent smoked acrylic sheet measuring 75x35x1mm (cover for the OLED screen),
 - Standard hardware (1.6, 2.5 and 3mm screws, washers, and nuts), wiring (22 AWG gauge), heat shrink tubing.

-Operation<br>
+Operations <br>

 When starting, ESP32 will perform a self-test of the LEDs (successive lighting for 0.5 seconds of the red, green and blue LEDs), and check the presence of an OLED screen and display a logo.
 Then it connects to the same WiFi network as that used by the home automation box, with the exception of the first launch.
-In the monitoring phase, it will then perform all of the following tests every 30 seconds:
+In the monitoring phase, it will then perform all of the following tests every 30 seconds :
 - Network ping to the home automation box.
 This ping ensures that the home automation box is still connected to the network, and that it is not frozen or crashed.
 - Maintaining the MQTT connection.